robinmattern/FRDocs_dev01-robin/FRApps/fr020100_My-HTML-Custom.md

 ### 1. Add Image to Section 1

-- To add some pazzazz to your web site, we will include an image in Section 1.
+- To add some pizzazz to your web site, we will include an image in Section 1.
 This will require some modifications to your existing code in the index.<b>css</b> file.

 <img style=border:none; class="no-border" src="FRApps/assets/images/md-images/index.css.jpg">